 How Much Does a Protection Dog Cost?

-Even the bravest of people sometimes worry about home invaders, and rightfully so!
-This is especially the case for those that have families to look out for.
-Naturally, most people choose to take precautions meant to keep them and their families safe in case of such an event.
+Even the bravest people worry about home invaders, especially people with families.
+Naturally, most people choose to take precautions to keep themselves and their families safe in case such an event occurs.

 Why Get a Protection Dog?

-The mere presence of a protection dog greatly discourages break-ins, as these dogs are trained specifically to deal with break-ins.
-Additionally, a protection dog will provide you with protection, while an alarm will only warn you of the presence of an intruder.
-It’s important to remember that a family protection dog isn’t just a means of protection.
+The mere presence of a protection dog greatly discourages break-ins, as these dogs are trained specifically to deal with intruders.
+Additionally, a protection dog will provide you with protection, while an alarm will only warn you of the presence of an intruder once they’re actively breaking in.
+It’s also important to remember that a family protection dog isn’t just a means of protection.
 These dogs are living, breathing companions that can improve your everyday life!
-You can sleep more soundly knowing that someone is looking out for your well-being and your family’s.
+You can sleep more soundly knowing that someone is looking out for you and your family.

-Owning a trained security dog is generally considered to be very safe.
+Owning a well-trained security dog is generally considered to be very safe.
 When a guard dog becomes part of your family, your safety and your family’s safety becomes its primary concern.
+Most people aren’t comfortable with the idea of having a violent attack dog, which is understandable.
+However, a family protection dog is very different from an attack dog or a watchdog.

-While a guard dog can attack on command, it can also return to a calm and docile state on command.
-These dogs aren’t inherently violent.
-Rather, they’re inherently protective.
+While a properly trained guard dog can attack on command, they can also return to a calm and docile state on command.
+These dogs aren’t inherently violent; they’re inherently protective.
 These are loving animals that will make a great addition to any family.

 Do Family Protection Dogs Come with Any Drawbacks?

-Before investing in a protection dog, you should know everything that there is to know about them, including a few drawbacks.
-For some people, these drawbacks won’t be deal-breakers.
-However, for others, they will be, which is why they’re worth mentioning.
+Because a family protection dog’s price is significant, you should know everything there is to know about protection dogs before investing in one, including a few drawbacks.
+These drawbacks might not be deal-breakers for some, but because they require a serious commitment, they’re worth mentioning.

-Let’s briefly go over a few of the pros and cons that come with owning one of these trained security dogs:
+Let’s look at the pros and cons that come with owning a trained security dog:

 Pros

-• Guard dogs can make you and your family feel safer.
+• Help you and your family feel safer

 Cons

-• These dogs require continual training to keep their protective skills sharp.
+• Require continual training to keep their protective skills sharp

 Protection Dogs: A Great Home Security Option